What is a PESTEL Analysis?

 - Career Attitudes

-Technological Factors are linked to innovation in the industry, as well as innovation of the overall economy.
+Technological factors are linked to innovation in the industry, as well as innovation in the overall economy.
 Not being up to date to the latest trends of a particular industry can be extremely harmful to operations.
-Technological Factors include the following:
+Technological factors include the following:

 - Technological Incentives